 In-Home Therapy:

-Treatment of the individual’s behavioral and mental health needs, to include effective support to enhance the family’s ability to improve the individual’s functioning in the home and community.
+Treatment of the individual’s behavioral and mental health needs, includes effective support to enhance the family’s ability to improve the individual’s functioning in the home and community.

 Psychoeducational Services: